NB-Dragon/AdvancedDownloader/management/worker/analyzer/README.md

-# Download Info
+# Analyzer
-> All analysis tools must implement the following two functions.
+> All analyze tools must implement the following functions.

 ## get_download_info
 > @:param total_size: Sum of the file size in `file_dict`.<br>